 - Regular mammograms are so important because 70% of women who develop breast cancer have none of the risk factors.

 Caring for your health is not difficult or expensive.
 Self-exams take only a few minutes a month and a mammogram takes less than an hour.
-We urge you to watch WZZM 13 and follow our Friends for Life campaign.
-We hope our news stories on breast cancer will keep you informed as well as answer your questions with quarterly phone banks.
+We urge you to watch WZZM 13 and follow the 13 Friends for Life campaign.